Katie is a 3rd degree black belt in Taekwondo. She has competed with Team USA in the Goodwill Games and has taught martial arts for 15 yr+.

 One of the most important uses of your voice in an emergency situation is using it to alert other people that something is going on, it isn't okay, and you need their assistance.
 Avoid yelling words like “Help” or “Rape” which are over-used in games.
 Use phrases like “I don’t know you,” “Call the Police,” “Don’t Touch Me,” or better yet, “Fire.”
 “Fire” is a great word to yell because it will attract the attention of anyone in the area and it isn’t nearly as over-used as other cries for help.

 Whenever you get away, be sure to report it immediately.
 Although these incidents are unpleasant to describe, it's important to do so because many abusers become repeat offenders.
-Even if justice isn’t served for your specific case, there’s a better chance of future events being prevented if all cases are reported in a timely manner.
+Even if justice isn’t served for your specific case, there’s a better chance of future events being prevented if all cases are reported promptly.

-In order to give a helpful report to law enforcement, you need to be prepared to give an accurate description of your attacker.
-Notice permanent characteristics like height, weight, hair color, and eye color.
-While characteristics like clothing, accessories, or shoes can be helpful during immediate pursuit, they aren’t as helpful in the long run.
+In order to give a helpful report to law enforcement, you need to be prepared to give an accurate description of your attacker—notice permanent characteristics like height, weight, hair color, and eye color.
+While characteristics like clothing, accessories, or shoes can be helpful during the immediate pursuit, they aren’t as helpful in the long run.
 Look for birthmarks, scars or distinguishing features.
-Try to get license plate numbers and remember as many identification details as you can.
-The more permanent the detail, the better.
-(Eg: Clothing should be remembered, but it can be changed.
-Birthmarks are more permanent.)
+Try to get license plate numbers and remember as many identifying details as you can.
+The more permanent the detail, the better (e.g., clothing should be remembered, but it can be changed.
+Birthmarks are more permanent).

 Self Defense Target Areas